 Accounts such as the following usually have POD or TOD options:

 - Retirement accounts

-If you use the POD or TOD option, that asset will be distributed outside of your will, trust, and probate process.
+If you use the POD or TOD option, the rules of that asset govern distribution outside of your will, trust, and probate process.
 This means that your beneficiary can quickly get this asset by providing your death certificate and completing a form provided by the company that holds the account.

 Upsides of using POD/TOD designations

-If your plan is to avoid probate and the rest of your assets are owned by a trust, using POD and TOD designations can be a great option.
+If your plan is to avoid probate and a trust owns the rest of your assets, using POD and TOD designations can be a great option.
 This is also a good option to provide assets to someone outside of probate.